Sornfelli Travel Guide

-Sornfelli (725 m) is a mountain on Streymoy island in the Faroe Islands most renowned for its two white domes that you can see from a long distance.
+Sornfelli (725 m) is a mountain on Streymoy island in the Faroe Islands.
+The mountain is most renowned for its two white domes that you can see from a long distance.

+There used to be a radar station on Sornfelli, which was closed in 2007.
 The construction was set up in 1961 as an initiative during the Cold War.
 The military interest in the area around the Faroe Islands dropped sharply in the mid ’00s.

 With the military rearmament in the Arctic region, there are now some plans to reopen the station.
 The re-establishment of the radar is a sign of the growing interest in the North Atlantic region.

 Many locals fancy a ride to the vantage point on Sornfelli during summer.
 On certain summer evenings when the capital is covered in fog, you will be above the clouds when on Sornfelli.

 When standing on Sornfelli with the clouds below you, there will be lots of mountain tops popping up through the fog.
 This experience is truly amazing.